MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-audio-calls.md

     return Task.FromResult(true);
 }
 ```

 ## After the bot answers

 If the bot answers the call, subsequent actions specified within the workflow will instruct the
-**Skype Bot Platform for Calling** in the order that they are specified by the workflow.
-The bot could play a prompt, record audio, recognize speech, or collect digits from a dial pad.
-The final action of the workflow should be to end the call.
+**Skype Bot Platform for Calling** to play prompt, record audio, recognize speech, or collect digits from a dial pad.
+The final action of the workflow might be to end the call.

 This code sample defines a handler that will set up a menu after the welcome message completes.